dereuromark/cakephp-shim/README.md

 ## Usage
 Please see [Docs](docs).

-A full overview of all shimming between 2.x and 3.x can be found in the [Wiki](https://github.com/dereuromark/cakephp-shim/wiki).
+A full overview of all shimming between versions can be found in the [Wiki](https://github.com/dereuromark/cakephp-shim/wiki).

 ## New shims
 - FormHelper BC for datetime ([details](https://github.com/dereuromark/cakephp-shim/pull/46)).